Over the phone, it’s hard to believe this woman was born after Y2K.

 “It’s just important to make sure you treat your body right.
 Whether it’s with almond oil or vitamin D or coconut oil—whatever it may be.
 Making sure that your products don’t have too many chemicals in them is part of caring for your body.”

-6. Take it from a teenager: The future of beauty is individuality.
+6. Take it from me: The future of beauty is individuality

 “Based on the images we constantly see in the media, there is a specific type of beauty that we’re all encouraged to accept.
 And while we’re slowly seeing more beauty as it pertains to ‘diversity,’ now it’s really about addressing intersectionality, because diversity stems from so much more than ethnicity.
 Ethnicity is an integral part of diversity, but at the same time, it can be extremely exclusive if we don’t include gender identity and sexuality and religion and body types—all these other aspects that make up who we are.
 I feel like once we can grasp that complex layering of identities, then we can truly be more inclusive.
 Because, while you may see someone who has the same skin tone as you, you might not be able to relate, because everything else seems different.
 It’s about opening that spectrum.
 Rather than redefining beauty, it’s about undefining it.”